stoneM2017/connectedhomeip-1/examples/lighting-app/bouffalolab/bl602/README.md

     `$ chip-console --device /dev/ttyUSB0 -b 2000000`

--   Simulate a button press or release to toggle the LED in dev board
+-   Simulate a button press or release to toggle the LED on dev board

-    `rpcs.chip.rpc.Button.Event(idx=1, pushed=True)`
+    `rpcs.chip.rpc.Button.Event(idx=8, pushed=True)`

 -   Reboot the device